 A traumatic brain injury (TBI) is a devastating injury that can lead to lifelong disability and even death.
 It can happen to anyone in a wide variety of circumstances.
 The impact of a brain injury can last a lifetime, often limiting the injured victim’s ability to do the things they once enjoyed.

-To begin the path to recovery, we highly recommend speaking to an Akron brain injury attorney – one who is familiar with such a severe injury, how it is best treated, and what legal avenues to pursue to get you the compensation you need.
+To begin the path to recovery, we highly recommend speaking to an Akron brain injury lawyer – one who is familiar with such a severe injury, how it is best treated, and what legal avenues to pursue to get you the compensation you need.

 Brain injury cases tend to involve considerable losses, so insurance companies often invest substantial resources to dispute them.
-Our skilled Akron traumatic brain injury attorneys know precisely which strategies to implement to maximize your recovery.
+Our skilled Akron traumatic brain injury lawyers know precisely which strategies to implement to maximize your recovery.
 We work closely with a qualified team of experts to correctly assess the nature and severity of your brain injury and how it will impact you personally and financially.

 Types of Traumatic Brain Injuries